filfreire/grpc-example-python/README.md

 ## Other notes

-To compile the proto files from the original repo run:
+You can compile the protobuf definitions that are on `proto/` folder by running `make build-proto`.
+Otherwise, to compile the proto files from the original repo run:
 ```
 python -m grpc_tools.protoc -I../../protos --python_out=. --grpc_python_out=. ../../protos/helloworld.proto